Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

 The final progress handler
 --------------------------

-With having modelled the queue and Cassandra, that leaves the final missing
-part: the progress handler itself.
+Having modelled the queue and Cassandra, there is one final missing part: the progress handler itself.
 As mentioned before, it executes the following steps:

 * Wait for a status queue message.
 That also increases the number of unacknowledged queue messages.
 * Load the job from the database
 * Append the new status and write it to the database
-* Load the job again and check if its overall status switched from *processing* to *completed*
+* Load the job again and check if its overall status switched from *pending* to *completed*
 * Acknowledge the queue message (mark it as processed).